yxqd/luban/docs/dynamic-ui-tutorial.rst

 and then point your browser to http://localhost:8080/load

-Click on the button a couple of times, you should see something like this:
+Click on the button a couple of times, and you should see something like this:

 .. figure:: images/load-tutorial-button.png